ncidosimetry/dvf/README.md

 - Click fuse icon <img src="./imgs/mim_fusion_icon.png" width="50">

-- Then MIM will show at bottom (be careful which one is moving or fixed)
+- Then MIM will show at bottom (be careful which one is moving or fixed) The seriese you click first will be the reference.
 <img src="./imgs/mim_fusion_series.png" width="400">

 - Click DIR button <img src="./imgs/mim_deform_icon.png" width="50">